postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 ##### **Busy tabs**

 Busy tabs ensure you don't lose your current request, even if it isn't in a collection.
-When you're on a busy tab and open a new request from the sidebar, Postman opens the request in a new tab and doesn't replace or interfere with the request in the previous busy tab.
+When you're in a busy tab and open a new request from the sidebar, Postman opens the request in a new tab and doesn't replace or interfere with the request in the previous busy tab.

 What makes a tab busy?
 When you work in a tab it becomes busy.
 For example, when you receive a response or make a change that's not yet saved (reflected by an orange dot on the tab), the tab is busy.

 ##### **Tab and sidebar behavior**

 By default, Postman assumes you want to work on one collection request in one tab.
 When you open a request from the sidebar, Postman opens a new tab when an existing tab has unsaved changes.
 If not, the request takes over the current tab.
-You can always open a request in a new tab.
-From the sidebar under the **Collections** tab, right click a request and select "Open in New Tab".
+You can always open a request in a new tab from the sidebar under the **Collections** tab.
+Right click a request and select "Open in New Tab".

 ##### **Tab menu**
 Postman offers several tab actions to help you manage your work.